NexPlayer/Android-SDK/Conviva.md

 #### void sendSessionEvent (String name, Map<String, Object> eventAttr)

-This method sends the session events related to the Conviva client module sessions in NexPlayer™.
+This method sends the session events related to the Conviva client module sessions in NexPlayer.

 **Parameters**